 If you’re reading this it’s because we’ve been in touch to talk about a visit from us.
-As a small music charity we are dependent on a network of informal partnerships that allows opportunities us to take orchestral music to meet people.
+As a small music charity we are dependent on a network of informal partnerships that allow us to take orchestral music to meet people.
 So firstly, thank you for wanting to help us with our mission!

 About Our Team: Street Orchestra Live (SOL) is run by a team of 4: our artistic director and conductor Gijs Kramers, our assistant conductor Chloe Rooke, our orchestral manager Stella di Virgilio and Craig White, who looks after planning & partnerships.
 When we’re on tour we also have a tour manager and a media/marketing person to help with promotion and evaluation.
 Our 40 players are volunteers and come from across the UK to play in our projects, for which they receive accommodation, food and their travel expenses.
 And as many are young or aspiring professional musicians, they not only get a chance to play great music to wonderful audiences, but they have the opportunity to arrange music for the orchestra, introduce concerts, programme our concerts, learn new musical skills like improvising, and finally – make life-long friends.